Bringing metrology into the classroom

 The Impact

-This project has increased awareness of metrology in Thailand’s educational system, and has allowed NMIT to reach people across the country.
+This project has increased awareness of metrology in Thailand’s educational system, and has allowed NMIT to reach people across the economy .
 The topic has now been included in the curricula of various university and vocational courses, and students are more aware of the state-of-the-art role nature of metrology.
 The national competition results have improved year on year, with each group showing an increased understanding of the science of measurement.
 To date, 344 students who attended the national competitions have gained hands-on experience and skills that make them highly employable, with some students approached by companies even before their graduation.
 The majority of students who took part in the programme have gone on work in prestigious manufacturing corporations such as Toyota, Denso, and Mazak.
 The average salary of these students is approximately 20% higher than those with a similar educational level.

 Quote